clairvoyant/cblas/README.md

 the straightforward implementation is not the most performant one.

 There are optimized algebra libraries that can boost the operations by 40x.
-Those libraries take advantage of handcrafted asambly code, CPU L1/L2 cache and paralelism in GPUs.
+Those libraries take advantage of handcrafted assembly code, CPU L1/L2 cache and parallelism in GPUs.

 This UNIT provide binding to libraries that use the CBLAS interface.

-Requeriments
+Requirements
 ------------
-The main requeriments during the implementation of the CBLAS Unit where:
+The main requirements during the implementation of the CBLAS Unit where:

    * Reuse of the  CBLAS interface.
    * Dynamic linking.